open-o/common-tosca-aria/README.md

 	. env/bin/activate
 	pip install .

-Now create a deployment plan from a TOSCA blueprint:
+Now create a service instance from a TOSCA blueprint:

 	aria blueprints/tosca/node-cellar.yaml

-You can also get it in JSON format:
+You can also get it in JSON or YAML formats:

 	aria blueprints/tosca/node-cellar.yaml --json